Image: Artisteer via GettyImages

 Prevalence of violence

-The systematic review will search for primary studies or systematic reviews published in peer-reviewed and non-peer-reviewed journal articles between January 1st 2000-December 31st 2021 in nine English-language databases, and the research team will search seven peer-reviewed journals.
+The systematic review searched for primary studies or systematic reviews published in peer-reviewed and non-peer-reviewed journal articles between January 1st 2000-December 31st 2021 in nine English-language databases, and the research team searched seven peer-reviewed journals.

-For inclusion criteria, we will consider studies which include children aged 5 and below who are exposed to violence (e.g., child sexual abuse, child physical abuse, emotional abuse, community violence etc).
-The control group will be children aged 5 years and below who are not exposed to any form of violence.
-We will consider studies that report on the prevalence of any of the mentioned forms of violence perpetrated against children aged 5 and below, including but not limited to, child physical abuse, corporal punishment, intentional injury, child harm, bullying, gender-based violence, and child sexual abuse.
-The main outcome is the prevalence of violence against children aged 5 years and below.
-A flow chart of the review process will be included in the final report following PRISMA guidelines for reporting systematic reviews.
-We will use Hoy et al. (2012) checklist for assessing risk of bias in prevalence studies.
+For inclusion criteria, we considered studies which included children aged 5 and below who are exposed to violence (e.g., child sexual abuse, child physical abuse, emotional abuse, community violence etc).
+The control group consisted of children aged 5 years and below who were not exposed to any form of violence.
+We considered studies that reported on the prevalence of any of the mentioned forms of violence perpetrated against children aged 5 and below, including but not limited to, child physical abuse, corporal punishment, intentional injury, child harm, bullying, gender-based violence, and child sexual abuse.
+The main outcome was the prevalence of violence against children aged 5 years and below.
+A flow chart of the review process is included in the final report following PRISMA guidelines for reporting systematic reviews.
+We used Hoy et al. (2012) checklist for assessing risk of bias in prevalence studies.

-For each of the types of violence against children, a set of adjusted prevalence estimates will be combined using random-effects meta-analysis.
-Cochran’s Q tests will be conducted to assess the heterogeneity across studies.
+For each of the types of violence against children, a set of adjusted prevalence estimates were combined using random-effects meta-analysis.
+Cochran’s Q tests were conducted to assess the heterogeneity across studies.

 Consequences of violence

-This systematic review will locate and synthesise research evidence on the consequences of VAC in the early years.
-The systematic review will search for primary studies or systematic reviews published in peer-reviewed and non-peer-reviewed journal articles between January 1st 2000-December 31st 2021 in nine English-language databases and the research team will search seven peer-reviewed journals.
+This systematic review located and synthesised research evidence on the consequences of VAC in the early years.
+The systematic review searched for primary studies or systematic reviews published in peer-reviewed and non-peer-reviewed journal articles between January 1st 2000-December 31st 2021 in nine English-language databases and the research team searched seven peer-reviewed journals.

-For inclusion criteria, we will consider studies which include children aged 5 and below who are exposed to violence (e.g., child sexual abuse, child physical abuse, emotional abuse, community violence etc).
-The control group will be children aged 5 years and below who are not exposed to any form of violence.
-The main outcomes of the systematic review are the consequences of violence against children aged 5 years and below.
+For inclusion criteria, we considered studies which included children aged 5 and below who were exposed to violence (e.g., child sexual abuse, child physical abuse, emotional abuse, community violence etc).
+The control group consisted of children aged 5 years and below who were not exposed to any form of violence.
+The main outcomes of the systematic review were the consequences of violence against children aged 5 years and below.
 The outcomes were presented in four predominant types of consequences, namely physical health consequences, mental health consequences, sexual behavioural consequences, and other consequences.
-A flow chart of the review process will be included in the final report following PRISMA guidelines for reporting systematic reviews.
-Data will be extracted for consequences and recorded in an Excel file by type of maltreatment.
-We will use the Newcastle-Ottawa Scale for Non-Randomised Case-Control and Cohort Studies (Deeks et al., 2003) to assess the quality of the included studies.
+A flow chart of the review process is included in the final report following PRISMA guidelines for reporting systematic reviews.
+Data was extracted for consequences and recorded in an Excel file by type of maltreatment.
+We used the Newcastle-Ottawa Scale for Non-Randomised Case-Control and Cohort Studies (Deeks et al., 2003) to assess the quality of the included studies.

-A narrative synthesis of the consequences of violence against children in the early years from the included studies will be presented.
-A meta-analysis will be conducted if there are sufficient numbers of studies.
+A narrative synthesis of the consequences of violence against children in the early years from the included studies was presented.

 Burden analysis

-Building on the systematic reviews reporting on the prevalence and consequences of violence against children in the early years, four steps will be taken to estimate the economic burden of violence against children in the early years:
+Building on the systematic reviews reporting on the prevalence and consequences of violence against children in the early years, four steps were taken to estimate the economic burden of violence against children in the early years:

 1. A meta-analysis to estimate prevalence by type of violence;